Python-PyQt/PyQt6-Docs/descriptions/QtCore/QMetaMethod-invoke-f-3.rst

 :sip:ref:`~PyQt6.QtCore.QGenericArgument` and :sip:ref:`~PyQt6.QtCore.QGenericReturnArgument` are internal helper classes.
 Because signals and slots can be dynamically invoked, you must enclose the arguments using the :sip:ref:`~PyQt6.QtCore.Q_ARG` and :sip:ref:`~PyQt6.QtCore.Q_RETURN_ARG` macros. :sip:ref:`~PyQt6.QtCore.Q_ARG` takes a type name and a const reference of that type; :sip:ref:`~PyQt6.QtCore.Q_RETURN_ARG` takes a type name and a non-const reference.

-To asynchronously invoke the animateClick() slot on a QPushButton:
+To asynchronously invoke the animateClick() slot on a :sip:ref:`~PyQt6.QtWidgets.QPushButton`:

 .. literalinclude:: ../../../snippets/qtbase-src-corelib-doc-snippets-code-src_corelib_kernel_qmetaobject.py
     :lines: 126-128